qckhanh195/chrome_locker/README.md

 ## Features

-- Add a security layer to your browser.
+- **Add a powerful security layer to your browser.**

-- Lock the browser on every new login.
+Enhance your browser’s protection with an extra shield that keeps your data safe from unauthorized access.
+The browser is automatically locked on every new login, ensuring that only you — or someone with the correct password — can use it.

-- Prevent unwanted access.
+- **Prevent unwanted access at all times.**

-- Quick login.

-- Simple and user-friendly interface.

-- Cannot open new tabs when locked

-- Cannot access domains other than `chrome://*`
+When the browser is locked, users are completely restricted from opening new tabs or accessing any websites except internal pages like `chrome://`.
+This creates a secure environment that blocks prying eyes and potential misuse right from the start.

+- **Enjoy quick and seamless login** — just enter your password and you're instantly back to browsing.
+It’s designed to be fast, responsive, and effortless.

+- **The interface is simple, clean, and user-friendly**, built with ease of use in mind.
+No complex settings or confusing menus — just install it once, and your browser is protected every time it starts.

 ## Start screen